-To allow this the method enrollStudent() could be overloaded and an alternative method provided as... enrollStudent(String pName, String pCoursecode)
+To allow this the method EnrollStudent() could be overloaded and an alternative method provided as...

+EnrollStudent(String name, String coursecode)

-At run time the JRE could determine which method to invoke depending upon the parameter list provided.
-Thus given a call to enrollStudent("Fred", "123 Abbey Gardens", "G700")
+At run time the method invoked will depend upon the parameter list provided.
+Thus given a call to the first method would be used.

+EnrollStudent("Fred", "123 Abbey Gardens", "G700")